enniovilla/project-3-ci/README.md

 [Back to top](<#contents>)

-Whenever the player tries to enter two or more letters together, symbols, numbers, whitespace or any other character that is not a single letter, they will be warned that this action cannot be performed.
+Whenever the player tries to enter two or more letters together, symbols, numbers, whitespace, or any other character that is not a single letter, they will be warned that this action cannot be performed.

 ![Single letter](documentation/5.png)